nvpro-samples/vk_lod_clusters/README.md

   - ~ 1.3 GB preloaded memory
   - 116 MB zip 2025/7/11 (original was 280 MB zip, slow to load)

-On a "AMD Ryzen 9 7950X 16-Core Processor" processing time for `threedscans_animals` took around 11 seconds (5 unique geometries).
+On a "AMD Ryzen 9 7950X 16-Core Processor" processing time for `threedscans_animals` took around 10 seconds (5 unique geometries).
 That scene has few geometries and many triangles per geometry.
 Due to the few geometries the heuristic chose "inner" parallelism within operations for a single geometry at a time.
 Scenes with many objects will typically use "outer" parallelism over the unique geometries and tend to be processed faster overall.
 By default the application now stores a cache file of the last processing (`--autosavecache 1`).

 ## Third Party

-[meshoptimizer](https://github.com/zeux/meshoptimizer) is used during the mesh simplification process and when the triangles within a cluster are re-ordered to improve triangle strips.
+[meshoptimizer](https://github.com/zeux/meshoptimizer) is used for various operations, such as building the cluster lod data structures along with the mesh simplification as re-ordering triangles within clusters to improve triangle strips.

 [vulkan_radix_sort](https://github.com/jaesung-cs/vulkan_radix_sort) is used when "Instance Sorting" is activated prior traversal.